ZewoGraveyard/Router/README.md

 }
 ```

-The syntax for composing routers is really simple.
-With that code, the `mainRouter` is now going to be forwarding all of its requests that start with `/api` to `apiRouter`.
+With the `route.compose` call, the `mainRouter` is now going to be forwarding all of its requests that start with `/api` to `apiRouter`.

 `apiRouter` is essentially the same thing.